Photography Distance Education Course -

 - Learn the basics and lay a foundation for serious photography

 - Lots of Personal Guidance from Professional Photographers

-- Self paced 100 hour course -options to upgrade to a certificate or diploma
+- Self paced 100 hour course -options to upgrade to a certificate

 - Explore business and career options; or pursue a serious hobby

 ACS graduate comment: "I found it to be an excellent course in basic Film Photography.
 The section on exposure was very clear.
 I appreciate the diagrams and clear concise directions in developing and enlarging film.
 The staff were very kind and my tutor was very encouraging and always gave clear feedback.
 I was very happy with the flexibility of the course.
 I moved to a different country and was able to continue with the course."
 Emma Day, USA Introduction to Photography course.

 Another comment from one of our Introduction to Photography students: